sitespeedio/sitespeed.io/docs/documentation/onlinetest/index.md

 You probably want to limit which domains can be tested through the GUI on the server.
 You can do this with the *validTestDomains* configuration.
 This needs to be a regular expression that will be matched against the hostname of the URL that you want to test.

-By default, Wikipedia domains are set as valid, so you will want to change that.

 Here are a couple of examples:

 * To test all URLs on https://www.sitespeed.io: `validTestDomains: "^www\.sitespeed\.io$"`